 Apostle statues and stained glass windows

 The first experiment in the Oude Kerk is the virtual 'bringing back' of apostle statues to the High Choir, which were lost during the 'Beeldenstorm'.
-The St. Nicolaikirche was built at the same time as the Oude Kerk in Amsterdam.
+The St. Nicolaikirche was built about two centuries after the Old Church in Amsterdam.
 Here, the apostle images are still almost complete with the exception of one statue and decorated with detailed carvings.
-In order to take visitors from the Oude Kerk back to a different time, we use the hololens that provide an extra image layer on top of reality.
+In order to take visitors from the Oude Kerk back to a different time, we use the hololens that provide an extra suggestive image layer on top of reality.
 This allows visitors to experience the atmosphere of the Oude Kerk and we can bring back historical elements virtually.

 Lodewijk Loos, our software developer explains: "We paid a visit to the church to get an idea of the atmosphere.
 We then try to translate this into a virtual layer that we are going to create.
 Because we do not know what it looked like exactly in the Oude Kerk, we aim to find a form that one the one hand shows enough to speak to the imagination, but on the other hand also leaves interpretation open to the visitor."